-The Program admits students to the fall semester only.
+The Program offers Ph.D. degree (no Master degree), and admits students to the fall semester only.
 Application materials are available in the TIGP web site.
-The application deadline is March 31.
+The application deadline is

-Students (either international students or students from within Taiwan) with a M.S. degree from an accredited institution will be considered for admission to the chemistry-oriented and physics-oriented programs.
-Those with a B.S. or M.S. degree will be considered for admission to the engineering-oriented program.
+Students (either international students or students from within Taiwan) with a M.S. degree from an accredited institution will be considered for admission to the chemistry-oriented, physics-oriented, or engineering-oriented programs.
+Those with a B.S. degree will be considered for admission to the engineering-oriented program.
 Selection of program should be made at application.

 The following criteria will be used to evaluate the applicant's qualifications for admission: